wp-plugins/custom-menu-wizard/readme.txt

 * in demo.html, added a link to the documentation page

-* corrected 2 of the shortcode examples in the readme.txt, and made emulator (dem) available from the readme
+* corrected 2 of the shortcode examples in the readme.txt, and made emulator (demo) available from the readme

 = 1.2.0 =